You are here:

 Protected Planet provides comprehensive information on the current status and importance of marine protected areas worldwide.

-The International Council for the Exploration of the Sea (ICES) is an intergovernmental organisation that provides scientific advice on marine ecosystems and resources.
+The International Council for the Exploration of the Sea (ICES) is an intergovernmental organisation that provides scientific advice on marine ecosystems, sustainable use and resources.

 The German Arctic Office at the Alfred Wegener Institute is the information and co-operation platform for German Arctic stakeholders from science, politics and business.